lambdaworks/zio-elasticsearch/README.md

 ### Bulkable

-Elastic requests like `Create`, `CreateOrUpdate`, `CreateWithId`, and `DeleteById` are bulkable requests.
+ZIO Elastic requests like `Create`, `CreateOrUpdate`, `CreateWithId`, and `DeleteById` are bulkable requests.
-For bulkable request, you can use `bulk` API that accepts request types that inherit the `Bulkable` trait.
+For bulkable requests, you can use `bulk` API that accepts request types that inherit the `Bulkable` trait.

 ```scala
 for {